Does this section apply to us?

 - You can review your privacy notices, DPIAs and other documentation to update references to EU law, UK-EU transfers and your EU representative (if you need one).

 - Ensure your DPO will be easily accessible from both your UK and (if you have them) EEA establishments.

 What are the key points?

-- Privacy notices – the information required in your privacy notice is unlikely to change.
-You may need to (a) review your privacy notice to reflect changes to international transfers, (b) review references to your lawful bases or conditions for processing if any refer to ‘Union law’ or other terminology changed in the UK GDPR, and (c) identify your EU representative (if you are required to have one).
+- Privacy notices – You may need to (a) review your privacy notice to reflect changes to international transfers, (b) review references to your lawful bases or conditions for processing if any refer to ‘Union law’ or other terminology changed in the UK GDPR, and (c) identify your EU representative (if you are required to have one).

 - Rights of data subjects – as a reminder, if the UK GDPR applies to your processing of personal data, it doesn’t matter where in the world the individuals whose data you process are located.

 - Documentation – the information required in your record of processing activities is unlikely to change.
 You may need to review it to reflect changes regarding international transfers.
 If you have chosen to record the lawful basis or conditions for any of your processing, you need to review any references to ‘union law’ or other terminology changed in the UK GDPR.